tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

   http://youtube.com/@twc-cbsle

   http://default.com/twc-cbsle

+  mailto:89222753@cbsle.twc

+  tel:89222753
   ```

   Your site visitors will not be able to see the links in the list.

+  If the site is v7.1 and the section is a Classic Editor section remove the
-  Remove the default Text block added by Squarespace.
+  default Text block added by Squarespace.

   Save the page.